saitejaopsmx/enterprise-ssd/README.md

 ## Monitor the installation process
-5. Wait for all pods to stabilize (about 10-20 min, depending on your cluster load).
-The "oes-config" in Completed status indicates completion of the installation process.
+- Wait for all pods to stabilize (about 2- min, depending on your cluster load).
 Check status using:

     ```console
     $ kubectl -n try-ssd get po -w
     ```

 ## Check the installation
-5. Access SSD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.
+1. Access SSD using the URL specified during the installation (or localhost:8080) in a browser such as Chrome.
-6. Navigate to the the <SSD-URL>/diagnostics
+2. Navigate to the the **SSD-URL**/diagnostics

 ## Use below document to Integrate Spinnaker with SSD